 “I did it for the children,” he told Corriere della Sera.
 “I assume all the responsibility.
 I don’t have to give any explanations.
 From now on, I’ll pay the bills”.

-Salvini also warned Sea-Watch, a German non-governmental organization (NGO) to not engage in rescuing migrants at Mediterranean.
+Salvini also warned Sea-Watch, a German non-governmental organisation (NGO) not to engage in rescuing migrants in the Mediterranean.

 “Note to the sailors: Do not even think of helping people smugglers to take in immigrants and bring them to Italy, because you will be stopped, with all sorts of legal means,” Salvini noted on Facebook.

 “This communication is also addressed to the nostalgics of ‘open ports’ represented in Parliament,” he added.

 According to Salvini, Sea-Watch 3 was under a Dutch flag and sailed from Marseille to the Libyan “Search and Rescue” zone.
 He stressed that a tougher course of action will be taken against human trafficking under the guise of relief organizations.

 The Chief of Operations of Sea-Watch 3, Philipp Hahn remains unfazed: